 Getting to the Islands from Punta Mita

-As far as I know there aren’t any tour operators that leave from Punta Mita.
-If you are in Rivera Nayarit or in Punta Mita, you might be able to hire a panga, or small boat to take you to the islands.
-You should be able to find someone next to the Si Senor restaurant in Punta Mita, where all the boats are tied up.
+Online, it doesn’t appear that there are licensed tour operators that leave from Punta Mita.
+If you are in Rivera Nayarit or in Punta Mita, you should be able to hire a panga, or small boat to take you to the islands.
+Start by looking next to the Si Senor restaurant, where all the boats are tied up.

 There is also a Cooperativo de Turismo office nearby so you can ask there about hiring someone and you can purchase a SEMARNAT bracelet.
 The trip out to the islands takes about fifteen minutes from Punta Mita.
 This would probably just be a tour to the islands themselves but not to Hidden Beach.

-You should always choose a reputable, ethical company that will abide by the regulations that have been set up to take you on your Islas Marietas tour.
+You should always choose a reputable, ethical company that will abide by the regulations.

 What to Pack for Your Islas Marietas Tour

 Since access to the islands is limited, the tour is more of a boat tour instead of a lay in the sun beach day.
-As you can see you will not be pulling up to some beach and everyone getting off the boat.
+You will not be pulling up to some beach and everyone getting off the boat all at once.
 All activities will be done from the boat anchored in the bay.
 The crew utilizes smaller boats to carry people around.

 Some other helpful items you might want to take would be: